 “Vaccines are such an important part of the endgame, but we can’t necessarily vaccinate our way out of a surge,” Drobac added.
 “And so, the vaccination campaign needs to be done aggressively, but also needs to be balanced with other measures to keep the virus in check: masking, social distancing, some of the restrictions on our activities, and of course, testing contact tracing and isolation.”

 Europe’s troubled rollout of the AstraZeneca vaccine has implications beyond its own borders, as global public confidence in the drug appears to be falling.
 The AstraZeneca shot is cheaper and easier to produce than other vaccines, and can be kept at normal refrigerator temperatures, notes Drobac.
-“That makes it very easy to transport and to store, even to last mile communities around the world.
+“That makes it very easy to transport and to store, even to last-mile communities around the world.
 And so, for all of those reasons, I think this vaccine is of utmost importance.
 It’s kind of the backbone of the global vaccination campaign.”

 Drobac fears that some vaccines are being perceived as “inferior,” while others that are seen as more effective could be hoarded by richer countries.
 “That kind of ‘vaccine apartheid’ if you will, I think could be really difficult, and I do worry about it undermining confidence in low- and middle-income countries where, of course, vaccine uptake is going to be very important.”

-The African Union last week cancelled plans to procure the AstraZeneca vaccine, citing a desire to diversify its options.
+The African Union last week canceled plans to procure the AstraZeneca vaccine, citing a desire to diversify its options.
 The bloc said the decision was unrelated to concerns over blood clots.
 Health experts say it could further fuel vaccine hesitancy, and they are calling for global awareness campaigns to counter misinformation.